pragipmr/server/Instructions/Labs/LAB_AK_02_Implementing_integration_between_AD DS_and_Azure_AD.md

 ### Task 5: Install and register the Azure AD Password Protection proxy service and DC agent

-1. On **SEA-SVR2**, start Microsoft Edge, and then browse to the Microsoft website, and search for “Azure AD Password Protection for Windows Server Active Directory” to find the **Azure AD Password Protection for Windows Server Active Directory** page.
+1. On **SEA-SVR2**, start Microsoft Edge, and then browse to the Microsoft website, and search for “Azure AD Password Protection for Windows Server Active Directory” to find the **Azure AD Password Protection for Windows Server Active Directory** page, and select **Download**.

-1. On the **Azure AD Password Protection for Windows Server Active Directory** page, select the **AzureADPasswordProtectionProxySetup.exe** and the **AzureADPasswordProtectionDCAgentSetup.msi** files, and then select **Next**.
+1. On **the Azure AD Password Protection for Windows Server Active Directory** page, select the AzureADPasswordProtectionProxySetup.exe and the AzureADPasswordProtectionDCAgentSetup.msi files, and then select **Next**.

 1. Select **Download**.